mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

    - Unlike the "Pre-install config" these are optional and can be configured even after using Mathesar after sometime
    - Unlike the "Post-install non-mathesar config", they cannot be configured on the fly instead the user will need to restart the Mathesar server for the effect to take place
    - The following configuration steps fall into this category
      - Whitelisting domains from which Mathesar can accept API requests.
-Needed if Mathesar is exposed to the internet

 #### Update process
 - Update will most likely be a one or two-step process and will be quite similar to the steps in "Installing Mathesar".
 For example, if you had used `apt install mathesar` when installing, you would do `apt update mathesar`
 - For certain installation types, optionally, we will offer a convenient way UI to let the user update from within the Mathesar app.
 - We will automatically run the necessary database migrations, update Mathesar schema for the user databases managed by Mathesar without any user intervention

 #### Uninstall process
 - Remove the installed schema from a specific database - Removing the database from Mathesar will uninstall all the installed types from the user database